-If you’re going to have a farmhouse kitchen, make sure you don’t leave out a large to medium size sink.
-You often find white sinks made of stone in a farmhouse.
+1. If you’re going to have a farmhouse kitchen, make sure you don’t leave out a large to medium size sink.
 It really adds a touch of rustic to the kitchen.

-# Next, we have white kitchen cabinets and open shelves for placing everything you need.
+The types of sinks you often find in a traditional farmhouse are of white color and made of stone.
+It is important to know the size you need for the space that is available.

-If you are short of space or have a small kitchen, adding a kitchen pantry will solve storage problems.
-I love the look of this one:
+If you are short of space or have a small kitchen adding a kitchen pantry like this one will solve storage problems.

-# Also, add in some wooden utensils.
-These could include spoons, plates, and racks.
-The idea here is to bring some history into the kitchen, and almost create the impression of having inherited some utensils from your great-grandma.
+3. Also, add in some wooden or distressed metal utensils.
+These could include spoons, plates, racks, etc. The idea here is to bring some history into the kitchen and almost create the impression of having inherited some utensils from your great-grandma.

 Rustic wooden flooring is good for the whole house but just perfect for the bedroom.
 You can decide to leave it plain and natural or bring in an old but clean carpet.
-Some stores stock antique mats and carpets to complement wooden floors so it should not be hard for you to shop for nice traditional designs.
+You could get an antique mat or a distressed rug to complement wooden floors and give your bedroom a vintage farmhouse look.

-Consider getting new bed frames, especially classic designs or wrought iron, and shop for vintage-themed quilts for your bedding.
-I have also seen people who have used grain sacks to create nice pillow covers.
+8. Consider getting new bed frames, especially classic designs or wrought iron, and shop for vintage-themed quilts or country bedspreads for your bedding.
+You could also use grain sacks to create nice pillow covers.

-If getting a new bed sounds too large scale, try pairing the one you have with a vintage chest and a vintage bedside lamp.
+9. If getting a new bed sounds too large scale, try pairing the one you have with a vintage chest (loving this one) and a vintage bedside lamp.

-Create a warm and cozy atmosphere with this lamp.
-A perfect addition to a farmhouse style bedroom.
+10. Create a warm and cozy atmosphere with this rustic lamp.
+A perfect addition to a farmhouse-style bedroom.